nongthaihoang/custom_font_installer/README.md

 ## Usage
 ### Static fonts
-- Put your fonts in this path `/Internal storage/OhMyFont/CFI`.
+- Put your fonts in this path `Internal storage/OhMyFont/CFI`.
 - For `sans-serif` font family (i.e. Roboto), rename your fonts as below:
   ```
   Black            -> ubl.ttf